How to stream Postgres to NATS

 Configure the source

-Select source table
+Select source tables

-Under “Source”, select the table you want to stream data from.
+Under “Source”, select the schemas and tables you want to stream data from.

 Specify backfill